Simon Halford

 Please feel free to contact me by telephone on 07984 830449.
 Please leave a message stating your name and number if I am not available to answer, and your call will be returned as soon as possible.
 Be assured that all messages are dealt with in a sensitive and strictly confidential manner.

-"We had been reluctant to seek help - and Simon was pretty much our first experience of therapy. from the moment we met, I felt that we were in the safest possible hands.
+"We had been reluctant to seek help - and Simon was pretty much our first experience of therapy.
+From the moment we met, I felt that we were in the safest possible hands.
 Simon had a wonderfully avuncular manner, is extremely kind, and is generous with his guidance.
 We dealt with highly sensitive and at times acutely painful issues but somehow Simon's skills enables us to leave his room lighter than when we arrived."
-AG & SG
+A & S

-Coming up soon on the blog: The Impact of Neurodiversity on Relationships and Sex
+Understanding the Impact of Neurodiversity on Relationships and Sexual Well-Being